 Employment discrimination complaints are handled through the Office of Human Resources located in the Humanities Building.

-Student discrimination complaints, including Section 504, are handled through the Office of the Dean of Students located in the Student Services Annex.
+Student discrimination complaints, including Section 504, are handled through the Office of the Dean of Students located in the Student Services Center.
 Carla Martinez, Dean of Students

 The Coast Community College District recognizes that sexual assault is a serious issue, and will not tolerate acts of sexual assault on district property or at district-sponsored activities.
 The District will investigate all allegations of sexual assault that occur on District property or at sponsored activities and take appropriate criminal, disciplinary or legal action, with prior consent of the victim.
 The Coast Community College District is committed to its students’ safety as a vital ingredient to student learning and success.
 The District encourages victims of sexual violence to report the crime.